PaimaStudios/paima-engine/paima-standalone/user-documentation/how-to-use-paima-engine.md

 If you forgot to pack your code, your config is not properly setup, or anything else as such, you will get an error.

 Otherwise if everything was setup correctly then you will have officially started your game node for the very first time!
-You will see the progress of the game node syncing in the CLI as such:
+You will see some initial boot logs, and after a few seconds see the progress of your game node syncing from the blockchain as such:

 ```bash
 q125-q225